-This month I interview creative self-employment expert Kristen Fischer.
-Author of Creatively Self-Employed: How Writers and Artists Deal with Career Ups and Downs and owner of her own copywriting business, this busy woman took some time out of her packed schedule to discuss her book and other creative matters with us.
+Kristen Fischer is a creative self-employment expert, author of Creatively Self-Employed: How Writers and Artists Deal with Career Ups and Downs, and owner of her own copywriting business.

 Q: What was your first job as a young woman?